 This system can be highly beneficial if you frequently overdraw your account from making everyday purchases.
-It also eliminates the need to track every penny of your disposable income spent on “wants” as it’s much easier to see where you stand with cash in hand than to keep track of account balances that may not reflect what you’ve actually spent.
+Additionally, it makes it much easier to track where you stand with cash in hand rather than keeping track of account balances that may not reflect your actual spending.

 If the idea of having that much cash on hand doesn’t sit well with you, try opening an account solely for your disposable income.
 Request a debit card and set up account alerts to avoid overspending.

-And if you’re really disciplined, you could use a rewards credit cards to earn something in return for your spending, but you must pay it off each month to avoid interest.
+And if you’re really disciplined, you could use a rewards credit cards to earn something in return for your spending.
+However, you must pay it off each month to avoid interest.
 The easiest way to make this method work for you is by setting spending limits.